-The Livestock 101 node would not result in additional impacts or substantially increase the severity of impacts than those already analyzed in the General Plan EIR.
+Because four nodes were designated for Commercial Regional uses in the General Plan, future conversion of the zoning to C-3, Regional Commercial was anticipated in the General Plan EIR.
+The C-3 District would not result in additional impacts or substantially increase the severity of impacts than those already analyzed in the General Plan EIR.

 - c,d.
-The proposed Livestock 101 C-3 node does not contain forest lands (General Plan EIR, p.
-6-48) and, therefore, there would be no conversion, loss of, or conflict with existing zoning for forest land (as defined in Public Resources Code section 12220(g)) or conflict with zoning for timberland (as defined by Government Code section 51104(g)).
-Likewise, none of the other proposed C-3 District locations are on forest lands.
-Future development of the Livestock 101 C-3 node would have no impact on forest land or timberland, and would not result in conversion of forest land to non-forest use. - e.
+The four C-3 nodes do not contain forest lands and, therefore, there would be no conversion, loss of, or conflict with existing zoning for forest land (as defined in Public Resources Code section 12220(g)) or conflict with zoning for timberland (as defined by Government Code section 51104(g)).
+Therefore, the C-3 District would have no impact on forest land or timberland, and would not result in conversion of forest land to non-forest use. - e.
 Buildout of the General Plan would lead to urban development that would result in direct impacts to agricultural resources, including the conversion of Important Farmland to non-agricultural uses; see discussion under checklist item "a" above.
-According to the General Plan EIR, indirect changes caused by urban development may include a variety of nuisance effects due to the expansion of the urban fringe, resulting in tensions between urban development and the sustainability of local agriculture (General Plan EIR, p.
-6-36).
+According to the General Plan EIR, indirect changes caused by urban development may include a variety of nuisance effects due to the expansion of the urban fringe, resulting in tensions between urban development and the sustainability of local agriculture (General Plan Policy 6-36).
 Despite the General Plan policies that protect farmland, other General Plan policies would permit the loss of farmland within land designated for urban uses and due to growth at scattered locations outside land designated for urban uses.
-The General Plan EIR concluded that even with the implementation of Mitigation Measures AG-1a through AG-1c, AG-2a and AG-2b, this impact would remain significant and unavoidable (General Plan EIR, pp. 6-30 6-43).
+The General Plan EIR concluded that even with the implementation of Mitigation Measures AG-1a through AG-1c, AG-2a and AG-2b, this impact would remain significant and unavoidable (General Plan EIR p 6-30- 6-39).
 The County adopted a statement of overriding considerations for this impact.

-The Livestock 101 node was considered for development (rural residential) in the General Plan EIR and impacts related to agricultural resources and nuisance issues for this area were evaluated (See General Plan EIR, pp. 6-23, 6-47, 6-48).
-As discussed in item "a," there would be no conversion of Important Farmland within the Livestock 101 C-3 node boundaries, and the project would not result in a substantial increase in the severity of previously identified significant effects in the General Plan EIR.
-The C-3 District code Section 25.16.077 would minimize nuisance effects associated with the expansion of the urban fringe requiring the clustering of commercial development where feasible, which limits the amount of "urban edge" that could result from future development.
-Future development at the Livestock 101 C-3 node will be required to comply with the County's comprehensive "right to farm" ordinance, which is contained in Article 1 (Agricultural Community

-Disclosure) of Chapter 19.01 (Agricultural Provisions) of the San Benito County Code of Ordinances.
+As discussed in item "a," there would be no more than 25 acres of Important Farmland converted within the C-3 node boundaries, and the project would not result in a substantial increase in the severity of previously identified significant effects in the General Plan EIR.
+The C-3 District code would minimize nuisance effects associated with the expansion of the urban fringe requiring development to be clustered where feasible.
+Future development within the nodes will be required to comply with the County's comprehensive "right to farm" ordinance, which is contained in Article 1 (Agricultural Community Disclosure) of Chapter 19.01 (Agricultural Provisions) of the San Benito County Code of Ordinances.
 Additionally, the GP EIR indicates nuisance claims are more likely to arise from residential development than other uses.
 The C-3 District code Section 25.16.065(F) limits residential development density allowed in C-3 nodes, which will reduce secondary impacts.
 Until specific development projects and uses are proposed, the potential for nuisance conflicts is unknown.
 Project-level environmental review will be required for future specific development projects as applications for those projects are processed.
-The Livestock 101 C-3 node would not result in any new or substantially more severe secondary agricultural impacts than those already analyzed in the General Plan EIR.
+The C-3 District would not result in any new or substantially more severe secondary agricultural impacts than those already analyzed in the General Plan EIR.